0x00-0x00/0x00-0x00.github.io/_posts/2018-10-17-Windows-API-and-Impersonation-Part1.md

 		return 1;
 	}
 	wprintf(L"Process token has been duplicated.\n");

-ImpersonateLoggedOnUser(pNewToken);
-// Now we are alowed to call functions as SYSTEM in this thread.

 /* Starts a new process with SYSTEM token */ STARTUPINFO si = {};